Education in Freemasonry is meant to be a lifelong process, furthering our understanding of the fraternity and its relevance to today's world.

 The Grand Lodge of California and the California Masonic Foundation sponsor the Annual California Masonic Symposium.
 Each year this event, which is open to Masons and the public, addresses a topic of historical and philosophical relevance to Masonry.

 The 14th Annual California Masonic Symposium: Freemasonry and the Foundation of the American Republic will be held on Sept.
 20, 2014 in San Francisco and Sept.
 21, 2014 in Pasadena.
-Check back in spring 2014 for more details and registration information.

 Past Symposia topics have included: Struggles for Control of Freemasonry: Great Britain and America in the Early Grand Lodge Era; Freemasonry in Mexico and Latin America; Freemasonry and Secret Societies; Issues in Contemporary Freemasonry; The Age of Franklin: Freemasonry, the Declaration of Independence, and the American Enlightenment; Freemasonry and the American Frontier; The Morgan Affair: The Kidnapping that Changed American Freemasonry; and Freemasonry and Women's Role.